[ Litepaper ]

 Hedge against cryptographic surprises

-Lattice dominates practical PQ, but we preserve a conservative hedge path.
+Lattice dominates practical PQ, but we preserve a conservative hedge path with pre-baked fallback algorithms and an on-chain switchboard for runtime rotation.

 04